andrewkhardy/FixedPointToolbox.jl/.history/docs/src/index_20250926113148.md

-# FixedPointToolbox.jl
+# FixedPointToolkit.jl

-FixedPointToolbox.jl is a Julia package meant for calculating fixed points of any scalar or vector functions, or equivalently, solve some system of self-consistent equations.
+FixedPointToolkit.jl is a Julia package meant for calculating fixed points of any scalar or vector functions, or equivalently, solve some system of self-consistent equations.

 Currently supported :
 * Fixed point iteration can work on any user defined function.